radiofrance/dib/docs/backends.md

 building images, it delegates this part to the build backend.

 dib supports multiple build backends.
 Currently, available backends are `docker`, `kaniko`, and `buildkit`.
 You can select the backend to use with the `--backend` option.
+Note that `docker` and `kaniko` backends are deprecated and will be removed in a future release. `buildkit` is now the recommended and default backend.

 **Executor compatibility matrix**